-The total size of all uploaded files may not exceed the equivalent of 40 pages when HRSA prints them.
+The total size of all uploaded files may not exceed the equivalent of 40 pages when printed by HRSA.
 The page limit includes the abstract, project and budget narratives, attachments, and letters of commitment and support required in the Application Guide and this NOFO.
-Standard OMB-approved forms that are included in the application package do not count in the page limitation.
+Standard OMB-approved forms that are included in the workspace application package do not count in the page limit.
 Indirect Cost Rate Agreement and proof of non-profit status (if applicable) do not count in the page limit.
 We strongly urge you to take appropriate measures to ensure your application does not exceed the specified page limit.

-Applications must be complete, within the specified page limit, and validated by Grants.gov under the correct funding opportunity number prior to the deadline.
+Applications must be complete, within the specified page limit, and validated by Grants.gov under the correct funding opportunity number prior to the deadline to be considered under this notice.